 Moving Back to Earth

-In the early 1980s, NASA began working on an expansive Earth science program plan called Global Habitability, and that eventually became the Mission to Planet Earth.
+In the early 1980s, NASA began working on a much larger Earth science program plan called “Global Habitability,” which eventually became the “Mission to Planet Earth.”
 At the same time, a multi-agency effort called the Global Change Research Program was also taking form.
-NASA's role in that larger U.S. program was the provision of global data from space.
-Approved in the fiscal year 1991 budget, the resulting Earth Observing System would be the agency's primary contribution to American climate science.
+NASA's role in that larger U.S. program was to provide global data from space.
+Approved in the 1991 budget, the resulting Earth Observing System would be the agency's main contribution to climate science.

-The Earth Observing System era
+The Earth-Observing System

 Fast forward to 2007, when NASA had 17 space missions collecting climate data.
 Instruments on NASA’s Terra and Aqua satellites provided the first global measurements of aerosols in our atmosphere.
 Those particles come from natural sources, like volcanoes and dust storms, and from human-produced sources, like burning fossil fuels.
 Other instruments onboard the Aura satellite observed ozone in the upper atmosphere.

 Data from the Gravity Recovery and Climate Experiment (GRACE) mission; the Ice, Cloud, and land Elevation Satellite (ICESat) mission; and other satellites showed unexpectedly fast changes in Earth's great ice sheets.
 The Jason-3, Ocean Surface Topography Mission (OSTM)/Jason-2, and Jason-1 missions recorded a sea level rise of nearly 4 inches (about 10 centimeters) since 1993.
 The weather instruments that are part of NASA’s Earth Observing System have brought major improvements in global weather forecasting.